Before contacting Clare Murphy – please read this information.

-However, not all counsellors are trained in, or understand, the dynamics of one-sided power and control.
+However, not all counsellors or psychologists are trained in, or understand, the dynamics of one-sided power and control.
 Many counsellors might give advice as if you are dealing with a partner who is willing to take responsibility and change their behaviours.

 There’s a big difference between strategies for dealing with an ex-partner who is trustworthy, honest, respectful, honours your privacy, whom you feel psychologically and physically safe around, and whom you feel completely free to be yourself when you’re around them . . . compared with techniques to deal with someone who does not honour any of these needs.

 One place to start when looking for a counsellor is with your local domestic violence agencies.
 Click here for a list of services in your area.
 Many domestic violence services provide group programmes for female victims of abuse by male partners.
 Those programmes often provide an excellent foundation for regaining control of your life.

 To consult with Clare personally . . .